 How do I achieve the best results?

 Healthy change does not require someone to flip their routine completely upside down.
-Change needs to be achievable and realistic, it needs to allow you to maintain your commitment to your work, family and life commitments to be sustainable.
-We recommend you commit to your goals for at least 90 days to see the results.
+Change needs to be achievable and realistic, it needs to allow you to maintain your commitment to your work, family and life to be sustainable.
+We recommend you commit to your goals for at least 90 days to see the clearest results.
 At this point, if you have been consistent with your new routine, you should see real change.

 Top tips for having a positive mindset for your Quest